-Students select 6 credits worth of coursework from the elective offerings of GSM.
-Students undertaking the program through GSM’s part-time MBA program do not take GSM electives.
+Students select 6 credits worth of coursework from the elective offerings of the Questrom School of Business.
+Students undertaking the program through QSM’s part-time MBA program do not take Questrom electives.

 Free Electives (8 credits)

 Students take sufficient elective coursework to bring their total credit count for the program up to at least 80 credits, typically 8 credits.
-Any courses that can be used to fulfill either IR or GSM elective coursework can be used as free electives.
+Any courses that can be used to fulfill either Pardee or Questrom elective coursework can be used as free electives.

 Students are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
 Graduate-level proficiency is the ability to understand newspaper and professional journal articles in the field of foreign relations accurately, using standard reference materials.
-Language proficiency can be demonstrated either through a language examination or successful completion of one of the non-credit graduate-level foreign language reading courses offered by Boston University.
+Language proficiency must be demonstrated through a language examination.
+Language exams are offered by the Pardee School Graduate Office several times per year.